Jason Striegel writes –

 First, clean your glasses as best as you can.
 Using an old (but clean) sock or cotton rag, polish both sides of the lense, reapplying sunscreen as needed.
 You will feel the surface becoming noticably rougher as the coating is removed and becomes more patchy.
 It takes a long time, but eventually the last of the tiny patches of coating will be worked through and you’ll be left with a really smooth finish.
 As a last step, you should clean the lenses off and then polish them again with another clean rag.

-It’s hard to photograph, but you can see the difference it made in my glasses (above).
 I haven’t yet tried, but this should also be a good way of removing the scratched up reflective coatings from cheap sunglasses.
 Your mileage may vary, so only try this as a last option, but let us know in the comments how it works out.